PrivSecLabs/Any.RunLab/README.md

 - Any.Run for sandboxing environment and analysis.
 - Malware samples for detonation in virtual environment.
-- OSInT for hashes flagged as malicious by security vendors.
+- OSINT for hashes flagged as malicious by security vendors.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*